jasonleow/visualaid/src/pages/index.md

     num_projects_displayed: 6
     section_id: latest-projects
     view_all_url: tools/index.html
-    subtitle: See all the illustrations available.
+    subtitle: We currently have 2 collections of illustrated translations - for screening/triage, and for daily care/needs.
+All downloadable for free.
-    title: Visual Aid Tools
+    title: Visual aid tools
     type: portfolioblock
     layout_style: tiles
     component: PortfolioBlock